amywzhou/DH110-AMYZ/assignment03/ContextualInquiry.md

 > Users would usually use a search engine to look up how they can contribute.
 They might have to navigate several websites in order to find an action item they can do that is relevant to themselves.

 ### :white_check_mark: Step 3: Pick observation method(s)

+I used a mix of observation methods.

+**Passive Participant Observation**
+> Before asking for the user's participation in the contextual inquiry, I shadowed the user and took field notes without identifying myself as a researcher.
+I observed her activities as she browsed the internet on a weekday evening.
+The field notes can be found below.

+ **Active Participant Observation**
+> During the contextual inquiry, I conducted an interview, which is a form of active participant observation.
+During the interview, I learned about the participant's activities, habits, interests, and goals.

+**Overt-Passive Partcipant Observation**
+> During the activities section of the contextual inquiry, I made myself known as a researcher but did not play a part in the activities.
+(Or tried not to)